nextcloud/documentation/HOWTO.rst

   to make sure that at least the style is consistent.
 This is especially important when you are adding content to existing documentation.

-That's it.
+That is it.
 If you are looking for further inspiration on good writing style, check the FAQ in the next section.
 Thank you for improving the ownCloud documentation.